-Today's guest post comes to us from Brendon Gleaves where he'll be teaching us how to be better at self-learning French!
+Today’s guest post comes to us from Brendon Gleaves where he’ll be teaching us how to self-learn French in a better way!

 We live in a world and age where most people know two, three or even four languages.
 The reasons behind the decision to know several languages are many: a better paid workplace, a job in another country, a relationship, etc. Out of all the 6000 languages spoken today, the fastest and easiest language to learn by a native English speaker is French.
 Not only that English has “stolen” many words and phrases from French (including culinary ones such as “French fries”), but French is an amazingly easy language to learn.

 The good news, in case you want to learn French, is that you don’t necessarily have to pay a tutor to teach you.
 You can also self-teach yourself this language.
 Rather than paying out of your pocket for a private tutor or spending precious time going to classes, you can learn French from the comfort of your home.
 The only challenge you might face if you choose the second option is to convince yourself to study every single day.
 When it comes to learning a new language, regularity and repetition are vital for attaining success.
 In order to improve the learning process and self-learn French faster, here are 5 things you can do.

 First of all, you need to realize the need to do exercises from different areas each day.
 For instance, mix two exercises of grammar with learning a new verb.
 Moreover, try learning two more nouns and start getting involved in a conversation with a French speaker.
 If you see a cat or dog on the street, do not hesitate to greet it in “en Français”.
 Use phrases and words in French as often as you can and you will definitely see the results in a short span of time.

 An amazingly interactive way to learn French is by listening to music.
 There are tons of artists available for you to listen to, from Celine Dion to Lorie and Lana Fabian.
 Here is a list with the best French pop music artists: http://en.wikipedia.org/wiki/French_pop_music.